Minxrod/Partial-SSEQ-Player/readme.txt

 *Converting SWAR to waveforms
 *Reading SBNK
 *Partial SSEQ reading/playing
+*Samples except 28 are pretty good

 -- Known issues:
 *Code is messy
-*ADSR envelope is not correct
+*ADSR envelope is not completely correct
 *Various SSEQ events are currently ignored or unimplemented *Modulation, "Volume 2", priority specifically are known to be needed *Makefile could use some work